 American Bar Association

-Ms. Hutnik is currently co-chair of the American Bar Association (ABA) Antitrust Section, Committee Operations Committee, where she coordinates and oversees consumer protection and privacy initiatives and programs, among other activities.
+Ms. Hutnik currently is appointed to the Council of the American Bar Association (ABA) Antitrust Section.
 She is past chair of the American Bar Association’s (ABA) Privacy and Information Security Committee (within the Section of Antitrust), was the editor-in-chief of the ABA’s Data Security Handbook, a co-chair of the ABA’s 2011 Consumer Protection Conference, and has been an editor and contributor to the ABA’s newsletter, The Secure Times, which addresses privacy and data security legal developments.

 Honors & Awards